Kiss (band): 1978: Solo and film projects

-1979–1983: Final makeup years
+1979–1983: final makeup years

-Kiss' first album of new material in two years, Dynasty (1979), continued the band's Platinum streak.
+Kiss's first album of new material in two years, Dynasty (1979), continued the band's Platinum streak.
 The disco-flavored "I Was Made for Lovin' You" became one of the band's biggest hit singles to date, peaking at No. 11.
 Session drummer Anton Fig performed almost all the percussion on the album while Criss recovered from an automobile accident.
-The only song to feature Criss's drumming was "Dirty Living, on which he also sang lead.
-The album is also notable due to Frehley singing three lead vocals versus Simmons two, which he put down to increased confidence following the success of his solo album.
+The only song to feature Criss's drumming was "Dirty Livin'", on which he also sang lead.
+The album is also notable due to Frehley singing three lead vocals versus Simmons's two, which he put down to increased confidence following the success of his solo album.

 Billed as "The Return of Kiss", the Dynasty Tour was expected by Kiss and their management to build on the success of previous tours.
 Plans were drawn up for a Kiss-themed traveling amusement park called "Kiss World", but were abandoned because of the immense costs involved; however, "The Return of Kiss" saw a marked decline in attendance.

 The crowds on this tour were much younger than previous audiences had been, with many preadolescent children in Kiss makeup with their mothers and fathers (who were sometimes wearing the makeup themselves) in tow at most concerts.
 Kiss themselves did little to dissuade this new fan base, donning colorful costumes that reinforced a cartoonish image for these younger fans.

 The fans were unaware of the dissension within the band.
 One very public indication of the heightened friction within the group was an infamous October 31, 1979, interview on Tom Snyder's late-night The Tomorrow Show.
 During the episode, a visibly irritated Simmons and Stanley attempted, unsuccessfully, to contain the inebriated Frehley, whose frequent laughter and joking overshadowed the conversation between Snyder and the rest of the band.
 Criss made references to his large gun collection, to the chagrin of Simmons.

 By the end of the Dynasty tour in December 1979, tensions between Criss and the rest of the band were at an all-time high.
 His drumming skills had noticeably eroded, and he even intentionally slowed down—or stopped playing altogether—during some concerts.
 The final show of the tour (December 16, 1979) was the last time Criss performed with the group for almost 17 years, although he remained an official member for nearly six more months.